Applying for a New License (Drivers 18+) in South DakotaCompare Car Insurance Quotes in 3 Steps

 - Commercial License (Class A, B, and C)

 Studying South Dakota's Driver License Manual will give you your best chance of passing the written exam.
 All questions are based on material found in the manual.
-After studying, gauge your driving law expertise by taking one or two practice tests.
+After studying, gauge your driving law expertise by taking practice tests.

 Tests are given on a walk-in basis at any Driver Exam station.